UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/pi-systems/README.md

 ## Creating a Subsystem

 ### Intial Setup
-To create a new subsystem, we must first make a child of *Abstract Subsystem Base Class* (The parent of all Subsystem objects) and use that to build the foundation of the subsystem.
+To create a new subsystem, we must first make a child of the *Subsystem Base* class (The parent of all Subsystem objects) and use that to build the foundation of the subsystem.
 First, we must make sure to import the subsystem base class:

 <pre><code>
 # Import the Subsystem class file for use.